Nickel and Diming It

 Oh I see.
 A birthday party becomes a Council expense when you use it to talk about the community.

-Mr Auton, was given a $35,313 pay rise last year, despite restrictions on other council staff and the pressures of the recession, said the lunches were a “legitimate expense” and he would not repay ratepayers out of his $412,079 salary.
+Mr Auton, who was given a $35,313 pay rise last year, despite restrictions on other council staff and the pressures of the recession, said the lunches were a “legitimate business expense” and he would not repay ratepayers out of his $412,079 salary.

 Mr Brown, who is paid $157,096 as mayor, refused to comment on the ratepayer-funded birthday celebrations.
 His Super City mayoral campaign spokesman, David Lewis, pointed the Herald to Mr Auton’s “clear explanation of the work lunches”.